 “It is a tragedy that we have to go through this process,” Tom Stevens, chairman of the Pennsylvania Libertarian Party Chairman, said.
 “It costs hundreds of man-hours and expense of funds that limit our ability to campaign.”

 Currently, the only third party candidate on the presidential ballot in Pennsylvania is Green Party candidate Jill Stein.
-Neither the Democratic Party nor the Republican Party have challenged her name being on the ballot, but the Republican Party doesn’t view Jill Stein as a threat to its votes.
+Neither the Democratic Party nor the Republican Party have challenged her name being on the ballot, but the Republican Party doesn’t view Jill Stein as a threat to their votes.
 If anything, Stein would attract voters who might have otherwise voted for Barack Obama if she was not in the race.

 Third party candidates always face an uphill challenge.
 The fight for ballot access is the biggest hurdle to overcome, but a candidate could easily exhaust all of their capital just to be in the general election and there are still more challenges to overcome.
 Advocates of free elections praise the Commonwealth Court’s decision, but these cases highlight a real need for electoral reform in states like Pennsylvania.